rashi0409/DrumSome/README.md

-## DrumSome
+# DrumSome
 DrumSome is a fun, interactive web-based drum kit that lets users play drum sounds using keyboard keys or by clicking on buttons.
 Users can also record their own beats, adjust volume, toggle dark mode, and even play background music.

-# Features
+## Features
-Play 7 drum sounds (mapped to keys W, A, S, D, J, K, L) Record and playback your custom drum beats
+-Play 7 drum sounds (mapped to keys W, A, S, D, J, K, L) -Record and playback your custom drum beats
-Volume control and mute/unmute option
+-Volume control and mute/unmute option
-Toggle between light and dark modes
+-Toggle between light and dark modes
-Optional background music toggle
+-Optional background music toggle
-Themed design with custom sound and image for each drum key
+-Themed design with custom sound and image for each drum key

-# Tech Stack
+## Tech Stack
-HTML5
+-HTML5
-CSS3 (with Bootstrap 4)
+-CSS3 (with Bootstrap 4)
-JavaScript (Vanilla)
+-JavaScript (Vanilla)
-Font Awesome for icons
+-Font Awesome for icons
-Google Fonts (Lobster, Arvo)
+-Google Fonts (Lobster, Arvo)

-# How to Use
+## How to Use
 1. Play Sounds
 Press any of the supported keys or click on a drum button to play a sound.
 2. Record & Playback